 Please contact us to learn more about studying abroad at the Dagara Music Center and to sign up for your program!

-— See you this Summer! —
+— See you in Ghana! —